|

 provider peak bodies act as if health care belongs to politicians, bureaucrats

 and provider peak bodies.
 It doesn't.
-It belongs to consumers.
+It belongs to consumers, citizens and

 Our Aims